Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 Aire-sur-l’Adour (Stage 5: Eauze to Saint-Jean-Pied-de-Port)

-As you climb the hill leaving Aire-sur-l’Adour, stop by the church dedicated to Sainte-Quitterie.
+At the top of the hill leaving Aire-sur-l’Adour, you’ll pass by the church dedicated to Sainte-Quitterie.
 Inside is the tomb of a fifth-century princess, who was decapitated by her fiancée when she refused to denounce her Christian faith and marry him.
 In the eleventh century, her head was brought to this place on the hill, where monks built the basilica in her honour.
+The doors to the church are sometimes locked, but guided visits are held throughout the week between mid-June and mid-September.
+Ask at the Tourist Office about tour times and reserving your place.

 Abbaye de Sauvelade (Stage 5: Eauze to Saint-Jean-Pied-de-Port)